c-rod51/PandasLab/README.md

 # PandasLab
-Dev10 Pandas Lab group exercise
+Dev10 `pandas` Lab group exercise

+This repository documents the ETL (and later the analysis) part of the `pandas` lab.

+For the greenhouse gas emissions, see `PandasLab-ETL-CH4-N2O.ipynb`